smirarab/ASTRAL/astral-tutorial.md

 ### Step 6: Example where exact helps

 The default primate dataset we used in the previous step had 424 genes and 14 taxa.
 Since we have a relatively large number of gene trees, we could reasonably expect the exact and heuristic versions to generate identical output.
 The key point here is that as the number of genes increases, the probability that each bipartition of the species tree appears in at least one input gene tree increases.
-Thus, with 424 genes all bipartitions from the species tree are in at least one input gene tree, and therefore the exact and the heuristic versions are identical.
+Thus, with 424 genes all bipartitions from the species tree are in at least one input gene tree, and therefore, the exact and the heuristic versions are identical.

 We tried hard to find a subset of genes in the biological primates dataset where the exact and the heuristic versions did not match.
 We couldn't!
 So we had to resort to simulations.
 We simulated a 14-taxon dataset with extreme levels of ILS (average 87% RF between gene trees and the species tree).
 Now, with this simulated dataset, if you take only 10 genes, something interesting happens.